matthewbrake/ocr-bill-v3/GUIDE/01-Project-Setup.md

     ```
     AI Bill Analyzer server running at http://localhost:4000
     ```
+    (The port may be different if you configured it in your `.env` file).

 3. Open your web browser and navigate to the URL provided: **http://localhost:4000**.